What weekend dreams are made of

 - By SG Staff

-Brunch—associated with sleeping in, good food and pleasant company, is probably everyone’s favourite meal.
+Brunch—associated with sleeping in, good food and pleasant company—is probably everyone’s favourite meal (at least whenever we can afford to).
 When brunches get boozy though, that's when things get a whole lot better.
 So let loose and relax over the weekend at these restaurants offering some of the best alcohol-laden brunches in town.

 Dim sum may not be the first thing that comes to mind when we think about brunch, but is still a well-loved choice especially if you’re looking for some quality family time.
-Indulge in an elegant setting with Jade’s new Weekend Family Day Set Menu ($48 per person, minimum four to dine) which features an assortment of freshly prepared dim sum: steamed abalone siew mai, pan-fried spiced chilli crab meat bun, and deep-fried taro stuffed with wild mushrooms and truffles.
-Tuck into comforting mains such as roasted pork belly and beef hor fun, and finish your meal with a traditional bowl of almond cream and egg tarts.
-Elevate this experience by pairing the exceptional cuisine with fine wines and Champagnes at an additional $19 per glass or S$98 per bottle.
-1/F, Fullerton Hotel, 1 Fullerton Sq.
+Indulge in an elegant setting with Jade’s Weekend Yum Cha ($50 per person, minimum two to dine) which features a wide assortment of freshly prepared dim sum: think steamed abalone siew mai, pan-fried spiced chilli crab meat bun and deep-fried taro stuffed with wild mushrooms and truffles.
+Tuck into comforting mains such as roasted pork belly and beef hor fun, then finish your meal on a sweet note with a traditional bowl of almond cream and egg tarts.
+Feel free to elevate the experience by pairing the exceptional cuisine with fine wines and champagnes by the glass or bottle.

 For a boozy Japanese-style brunch any weekend, look no further than Keyaki at Pan Pacific Singapore.
 Guests are presented a okonomi menu, where you get to choose a serving of seven courses with multiple options per course.
-Go heavy or light, with dishes ranging from teriyaki cod to grilled miso chicken, and from teppanyaki to Inaniwa udon.
-It's only $75 for the non-booze version but with free-flow green tea, but of course you should be going for the $135 one inclusive of unlimited Champagne, beer, sake and wines.
-4/F, Pan Pacific Singapore, 7 Raffles Blvd.
+Go heavy or light, with dishes ranging from teriyaki cod to grilled miso chicken, teppanyaki to Inaniwa udon.
+It's only $75 for the non-booze version but with free-flow green tea, but of course you should be going for the $135 one inclusive of unlimited champagne, beer, sake and wines.

-Another italian brunch place, but in a fancier setting that only happens once a month.
-Feast on Italian burrata, veal agnolotti and risotto with four cheeses followed by pan seared duck breast and pan fried seabass at Zafferano.
-For $98 per person, you’ll be entitled to free flow of Spumante (sparkling wine), while $128 per person will get you additional pours of Champagne.
-Finally, satisfy any cravings for some good dessert with Italian favorites such as tiramisu, panna cotta, macarons, and a chocolate fountain.
-43/F, Ocean Financial Centre, 10 Collyer Quay
+Feast on an Italian spread of burrata, veal agnolotti and risotto with four cheeses followed by pan seared duck breast and pan fried seabass at Zafferano's weekend-only brunch.
+For $98 per person, you’ll be entitled to free-flowing Spumante (sparkling wine), wines, beers, soft drinks and juices, while $128 will get you unlimited champagne as well.
+Satisfy your cravings for hearty Italian fare here, but also delectable desserts like their tiramisu, panna cotta, macarons and even a chocolate fountain.